alexsullivan114/MaterialFitness/README.md

 - Make the workout details view remember a previous weight from a previous session
     - Done
 - Make the number for the set a standard width so it doesn't look off when you have 2 numbers
+    - Done
+- Make the workout details screen parallax with a funky scrolling toolbar
+- Add history page